yearn/yearn-devdocs/docs/getting-started/guides/using-yearn-v2.md

 ![image](/img/guides/using-yearn/v2/image2.png)

-Our v2 Vaults are currently on Ethereum, Fantom, Arbitrum, and Optimism with more to come.
+Our v2 Vaults are currently on Ethereum, Fantom, Arbitrum, base, and Optimism with more to come.
 Click on this button to select the network you would like to interact with:

 ![image](/img/guides/using-yearn/v2/image3.png)